Establishing Campus Policies

 1. Identification of Need and Development of Draft Policy

 Campuswide policies should be based on a determination that its requirements are necessary to support a campus mission or goal; promote consistency, efficiency, and effectiveness; mitigate or manage significant institutional risk; or assure compliance with federal or state laws, rules, or regulations.
 A responsible office that identifies the need for a policy must draft a policy using the standard template.
-The draft policy is to be sent to the Campus Policy Coordinating Committee via email to email@example.com.
+The draft policy is to be sent to the Campus Compliance Committee via email to email@example.com.

 2. Review and Comment Period